Frequently Asked Questions

 How do I know if my driveway is accessible to fire trucks?

 Driveway specifications are clearly set out in CRD building regulations.
-Your driveway must be at least 3.6 metres wide and have a minimum overhead clearance of five metres.
 There are also regulations governing curves and grades.
 Contact the building inspector for details.

 Is there enough water to fight a fire in my neighbourhood?